Serkadji Prison: History

-The Barberousse Prison was constructed during the period of French rule, being built on the site of a former Turkish fortification located above the Casbah of Algiers.
+The Barberousse Prison was constructed during the period of French rule, being built on the site of a former fortification from the Regency of Algiers period, located above the Casbah of Algiers.
 During the Algerian War of 1954-62 several hundred FLN activists and fighters were imprisoned there and 58 were executed by guillotine in the main courtyard.
 The prison was referred to as "Serkadji Prison" by Algerians even during colonization, but was called "Barberousse Prison" by the French and other Europeans until independence.
 Following Algerian independence there were plans to convert the prison into a historical museum.
 However under President Houari Boumediène the building resumed its role as a prison for political prisoners plus convicted criminals.

 Before the program of economic development from 2005 to 2009, the prison systems in Algeria were essentially the same as they had been during the colonial period in Algeria.
 Before the 2005-2009 period, Algeria had 127 penitentiary establishments classified into prevention, re-education, rehabilitation, specialized centers for women and specialized centers for minors.
 76 of the prisons had been built prior to 1962 with 59 of them having been built before 1900.
 Post-1962, 51 more prisons had been built.
 This indicates that over half the prisons had been built prior to Algerian independence and had therefore been built with colonial subjugation in mind.
 29 of the total penitentiaries were had been built for other purposes but were subsequently converted into prisons.

 Throughout colonization, Algeria became a site for criminal deportees from other countries, for example the June Insurgents who were from France but served their sentences in Algeria.
 Equally, Algerians who committed crimes or perpetrated rebellious acts against colonization were sometimes deported to other countries to serve their sentences as they were seen as negative influences on the population.

 In 2005, Algeria began the process of restructuring its penitentiary system and building new facilities.
 One of the reasons for this was that the prisons were overcrowded and lacked room for newcomers.